+Refer SF072A_ClsdLoopDampg_DataDict.m for details.

 Software Component Implementation

 Sub-Module Functions

 The sub-module functions are grouped based on similar functionality that needs to be executed in a given “State” of the system (refer States and Modes).
 For a given module, the MDD will identify the type and number of sub-modules required.
 The sub-module types are described below.